-A range of association identifier for each association-type are kept for the operator-configured associations.
+A range of association identifier for each association-type (and association-source) are kept for the operator-configured associations.
 Dynamic associations MUST NOT use the association identifier from this range.

-This range as set at the PCEP speaker (as an association source) needs to be communicated to a PCEP peer in the Open Message.
-A new TLV is defined in this specification for this purpose (Section 4).
+This range as set at the PCEP speaker (PCC or PCE, as an association source) needs to be communicated to a PCEP peer in the Open Message.
+A new TLV is defined in this specification for this purpose (Section 5).
 See Appendix A for an example.